statsmodels/statsmodels/docs/source/related.rst

 There exists a large number of machine learning packages in python, many of them with a well established code base.
 Unfortunately, none of the packages with a wider coverage of algorithms has a scipy compatible license.
-A listing can be found at http://mloss.org/software/language/python/ scikits.learn includes several machine learning algorithms and is currently undergoing a cleanup and enhancement http://pypi.python.org/pypi/scikits.learn/0.1 .
+A listing can be found at http://mloss.org/software/language/python/.
 Other packages are available that provide additional functionality, especially openopt which offers additional optimization routines compared to the ones in scipy.